Harvard Westlake Debates

 ASK FOR POLICY PARADIGM - The paradigm below is designed mostly for LD.
 Some things change for me when evaluating the different events/styles of debate.
 Also when you ask please have specific questions.
 Saying "What's your paradigm?", will most likely result in me laughing at you and/or saying ask me a question.

 About Me: I graduated from Crowley High School in 2013, where I debated LD for three years mostly on the TFA/TOC circuit.
 I ran everything from super stock traditional cases to plans/counterplans to skepticism, so you probably can't go wrong with whatever you want to run.I debated at The University of Texas at Dallas, in college policy debate for 3 years.
-I currently teach and coach at Greenhill School.
+I taught and coached at Greenhill School from 2018 to 2022.
+I am now the head coach at Grapevine High School.
 Running any sort of Morally repugnant argument can hurt you, if you're not sure if your argument will qualify ask me before we begin and I'll let you know.

 Speed: I can flow moderately fast speeds (7-8 on a scale of 10), but obviously I'll catch more and understand more if you're clear while spreading.
 I'll say "clear"/"slow" twice before I stop attempting to flow.
 If I stop typing and look up, or I'm looking confused, please slow down!!
 Also just because I can flow speed does not mean I like hearing plan texts and interpretations at full speed, these things should be at conversational speed.